ewiq/neetlet/ABOUT.md

 - LARGE RSS COMPATIBILITY TESTING (see below collected problems)
 - Add api rate limiting
 - Domain checking and validation ('extractdomain') refactor and enhancment
-- Handle batch request for large amounts of subscribed feeds when syncing and make sure its optimized.
 - Handle old item deletion
 - Implement 'RSS Feed Finder' - If not valid xml URL, but valid page, try to find any rss link on the website and propose to user.
 - Create sharable link to import RSS collection (D1 db).
 Handle slow import in UI.
 Load list of channels, and then let user select/customize channel list before import